 Using a Food Processor

 Can you grind coffee beans in a food processor?
-Of course, you can and it can give you nearly espresso-worthy grind.
+Of course, you can, and it can give you a nearly espresso-worthy grind.
 Just use the medium-fine grind to work on your beans for a short time until they reach the desired level of grind.
 Also, make sure that you start with a few beans for superior consistency and evenness on the grounds as you make your coffee.

 Using a Mortar and Pestle

 It is a very simple method, just put the beans in the mortar and start grinding with a pestle.
 Continue the process until you have ground the beans to the level of your liking.
-Although it is a tiring process, but sooner or later they will be enough to make delightful coffee.
+Although it is a tiring process, sooner or later they will be enough to make delightful coffee.

 Using a Hammer

 Everything you need to know about grinding coffee beans with or without a grinder is explained here.
 We hope that you find this page informative and will help you to grind the coffee beans to the level of your liking.
-Plus, if you have any questions in mind you can ask in the comment box and we shall answer you happily.
+Plus, if you have any questions in mind, you can ask in the comment box, and we shall answer you happily.